greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 -   Progress DataDirect ODBC Drivers v7.1.6+7.16.389 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the VMware Greenplum system.
 -   R2B X-LOG v5.x and v6.x - Real-time data replication solution that achieves high-speed database replication through the use of Redo Log Capturing method.

-> **Note** Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x Server and Informatica PowerCenter and PowerExchange 10.4.
+> **Note** Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x and 7x Server and Informatica PowerCenter and PowerExchange 10.4.

-> **Note** VMware Greenplum 6 does not support the ODBC driver for Cognos Analytics V11.
+> **Note** VMware Greenplum 7 does not support the ODBC driver for Cognos Analytics V11.

 Connecting to IBM Cognos software with an ODBC driver is not supported.
 Greenplum Database supports connecting to IBM Cognos software with the DataDirect JDBC driver for VMware Greenplum.
 This driver is available as a download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).

-#### <a id="topic_ncl_w1d_r1b"></a>VMware Greenplum Text

-VMware Greenplum 6.0 through 6.4 are compatible with VMware Greenplum Text 3.3.1 through 3.4.1.
-VMware Greenplum 6.5 and later are compatible with VMware Greenplum Text 3.4.2 and later.
-See the [Greenplum Text documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Text/index.html) for additional compatibility information.

-#### <a id="topic_zkq_j5b_hbb"></a>Greenplum Command Center

-VMware Greenplum 6.15 is compatible only with VMware Greenplum Command Center 6.4.0 and later.
-See the [Greenplum Command Center documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Command-Center/index.html) for additional compatibility information.

 ### <a id="topic36"></a>Hadoop Distributions